better-network/ngx-leaflet-gridlayer/README.md

 Contributions are always welcome!

-See `contributing.md` in the repo for more details.
+See [contributing.md](https://github.com/better-network/ngx-leaflet-gridlayer/blob/main/CONTRIBUTING.md) in the repo for more details.

-Please adhere to this project's `code of conduct`.
+Please adhere to this project's [code of conduct](https://github.com/better-network/ngx-leaflet-gridlayer/blob/main/CODE_OF_CONDUCT.md).

 ## License